 HACC offers three affordable online communications associate degrees in Human Communication, Journalism, and Public Relations.
 Major coursework includes Mass Media and Society, Theories of Communication, Intercultural Communication, and a Communication capstone.
 From there, students select their specialization, and electives are available to help shape a unique, customized curriculum.
 Upon completion of the program, students will be prepared to communicate effectively in diverse personal, professional, civic, and social relationships; express ideas orally and in written form; analyze issues in the history, theory, and criticism of human and mass communication; and transfer into a bachelor’s program in one of the three available specializations.

-Central Penn College, founded in 1881, has a total enrollment of about 1,400 and ranks among the best colleges in the North region according to US News.
-With associate, bachelor’s, and master’s programs, Central Penn’s 9:1 student-to-faculty ratio fosters a tight-knit learning community that combines collaborative education with a tailored, personalized instruction approach to accommodate every student’s needs.
+Central Penn College, founded in 1881, has a total enrollment of 1,047 and ranks among the best colleges in the North region according to US News.
+With associate’s, bachelor’s, and master’s programs, Central Penn’s 9:1 student-to-faculty ratio fosters a tight-knit learning community that combines collaborative education with a tailored, personalized instruction approach to accommodate every student’s needs.
 Nearly 70% of classes have fewer than 20 students and none over 49.
 For those interested in financial aid opportunities, 83% of full-time undergrads receive some form of tuition assistance.
 Additional benefits include credit for life experiences, academic and career counseling services, and weekend and evening delivery.

 Central Penn’s affordable online associate’s degree in Communications instructs students in foundational theories and a variety of skills to succeed in the modern workforce.
-Coursework includes Media Writing, Public Relation, Journalism, Survey of Mass Communication, Communications Ethics, Advertising, Communications Law, and more.
-Specifically students will focus on social media content production, editing and strategy, how to write press releases and other written communications, and industry standards for media copy and materials.
+Coursework includes Media Writing, Public Relations, Journalism, Survey of Mass Communication, Communications Ethics, Advertising, Communications Law, and more.
+Specifically, students will focus on social media content production, editing, and strategy, how to write press releases and other written communications, and industry standards for media copy and materials.
 In addition to built-in electives, students are required to complete an internship or capstone course to earn real-world experience and develop professional skills.
 Graduates of the program have gone on to careers in as copywriters, content producers, broadcasters, and more.

 Founded in 1902, Franklin University is a private school designed for adult learners, working professionals, and non-traditional students, with a growing roster of online degree programs.
 The average student is in their mid-30s, and 90% of students transfer into a program using prior academic credits.
 All programs utilize maximum flexibility to fit students’ schedules, and multiple accelerated paths are available for students who want to fast-track their education.
 The 13:1 student-to-faculty supports a tight-knit educational setting and personalized instruction by expert faculty.
 Student support services include career development, academic advising, credit for life experiences, tech support, online tutoring, enrollment assistance, and more.
 About 40% of full-time undergrads receive some form of financial aid.